CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 ## Expressing interest

-To register and express your interest, please fill out the [registration](take_part/registration) form.
+To register please fill out the [registration](take_part/registration) form.
 And also sign up to our [Google group](https://groups.google.com/g/cadenza-challenge) for alerts and discussions about the challenges.

 ## References